Full question:

 Answer:

-In order to file for a divorce in New Jersey, you simply must be a resident of the state.
+To file for divorce in New Jersey, at least one spouse must be a bona fide resident of the state.
+The court requires jurisdiction to accept the case, which can be established if:

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.